tigeryant/data-structures-algorithms/README.md

 ### Factory method
 Basic implementation of the factory method in Python.
 The user is prompted at runtime to decide which object they want to instantiate.
 The responsibility of instantiating a concrete class (`Student` or `Teacher`) is delegated to the `PersonFactory` class. `Teacher` and `Student` both implement the `IPerson` interface, which ensures that each of them implement the `person_method()`.

+### Observer
+Implementation of the observer pattern using `Subject` and `Object` interfaces and concrete subclasses for each of these interfaces.
+Observers can be added, removed and notified, and they update themselves when they are notified of a state change in the subject they are observing.